-The Group's investment properties were stated at their fair values, totalling HK\$23,135 million as at 31 December 2020.
-The Group also had interests in twenty two joint ventures totalling HK\$40,707 million, whose principal activities were holding overseas investment properties.
-The fair values of these investment properties, whether held by the Group directly or by joint ventures, were mainly determined based on valuations by independent professional valuers.
+The Group's investment properties were stated at their fair values, totalling HK\$27,089 million as at 31 December 2021.
+The Group also had interests in one associate and twenty one joint ventures totalling HK\$45,172 million, whose principal activities were holding overseas investment properties.
+The fair values of these investment properties, whether held by the Group directly or by associate or joint ventures, were mainly determined based on valuations by independent professional valuers.
 Such valuations involved significant judgments and estimates, including the valuation methodologies and the assumptions used.